joinpursuit/AC_4_Web/units/html/lessons/css_selectors.md

 #### Descendent Selector

 Many times when styling your page, you will want to apply styles based on their _parent_, that is the element they live inside of.
 Thinking of our test.html file, you might want the items inside each element to have a unique style.
 This would be a good case for the descendent selector.
 The descendent selector works by listing **without commas** the elements you want styled, starting with the parent-most element to the child-most element.
-If we wanted to style our ordred `li` elements in the test.html file to be underlined, we can use the descendent selector like so:
+If we wanted to style our ordered `li` elements in the test.html file to be underlined, we can use the descendent selector like so:

 ```css
 ul ol li {